-After graduation, our students move on to rewarding careers in teaching and research, clinical care, or private industry.
-Here we share just a few of their stories:
+After graduation, CSD students move on to rewarding careers in teaching and research, clinical care, or private industry.
+Here are just a few of their stories.

 Graduation Year: 2007